totochto/assitant/README.md

 # assitant
-Bot for made click over the screen
+Bot for clicking over the screen